chef-cookbooks/testing_examples/README.md

 # testing_examples

-A repo of example testing files
+A repo of example boilerplate testing stuff